 Student organizations: More than 30 active student organizations provide ample opportunities to get involved.

 Financial aid: More than 97% of students receive financial assistance.
-Merit awards of up to $16,000 are available for traditional undergraduate students.
+Merit awards of up to $16,000 per year are available for traditional undergraduate students.
 Awards are based on talent and ability through academics, art, athletics, music, and theatre.

 Areas of Study